-The Fusion Process recognizes the existence of individuals whose goals are distinctly separate from those of the organization for which they work.
+The Fusion Process recognises the existence of individuals whose goals are distinctly separate from those of the organisation for which they work.

-It regards an organization as a dynamic open system containing formal and informal behaviours.
-Three processes in an organization were identified as:
+It regards an organisation as a dynamic open system containing formal and informal behaviours.
+Three processes in an organisation were identified as:

-- The Socializing Process, which are activities contributing to achievement of corporate goals. - The Personalizing Process, which are activities contributing to the realization of the individual work. - The Fusion Process, which are simultaneous occurrences of socializing and personalizing processes or the simultaneous achievement of organizational and individual goals.
+- the socialising process, which are activities contributing to achievement of corporate goals. - the personalising process, which are activities contributing to the realisation of the individual work. - the fusion process, which are simultaneous occurrences of socialising and personalising processes or the simultaneous achievement of organisational and individual goals.

-The concept of organization as a system was based on empirical studies.
-It assumes that not all organizations are effective.
-An effective organization is regarded as one which encourages the building of an effective work groups with high performance goals.
+The concept of organisation as a system was based on empirical studies.
+It assumes that not all organisations are effective.
+An effective organisation is regarded as one which encourages the building of an effective work groups with high performance goals.

-Likert categorizes such organizations into four, namely: System 1, System 2, System 3, and System 4.
+Likert categorises such organisations into four, namely: System 1, System 2, System 3, and System 4.